harebrainedkiwi/Pi-Somfy/README.md

 ![Diagram](documentation/Wiring%20Diagram.png)

-Note that I used GPIO 4 but you can change the value of __TXGPIO__ to whatever you want if you choose a different way to connect your RF emitter.
-This is a configuration parameter in operateShutters.conf.
+GPIO 4 should be connected your RF emitter.

 OK. now this all should look like this.
 Note that some of the pictures are a bit confusing with regards to which GPIO a cable connects to.
 It's easier to see on the above diagram.
 But if you struggle, maybe the [Wiring Diagram](documentation/Wiring%20Diagram.txt) helps.